 These are just a few examples of life skills—there are many more.
-Mastering them will make life much easier and stress-free.
+Mastering them will make life easier and more stress-free.

 Each of us has a suite of behaviors that we use to get us through life.
 Some behaviors might work well for us—being gracious, for example; some might not—being easily angered; some work well in some situations but get us in trouble in others.

 Behaviors are the tools with which we engage life; they are what we use to make life work for us.
-The more we have and the more effectively we use them results in a richer and more engaged life.
+The more we have and the more effectively we use them the more likely we are to have a richer and more engaged life.

-Because we are all limited in some ways, there are behaviors that we don’t have that, if we could add them to our repertoire, could come in handy in situations we don’t do well in now.
-Being assertive, for example, or staying calm when others are losing it, being attentive to details, being empathetic, being curious, or knowing when to stay quiet and listen.
+Because we are all limited in some ways, there are behaviors that we don’t have that, if we added them to our repertoire, could come in handy in situations we don’t do well in now.
+Being assertive, for example, or staying calm when others are losing it, being attentive to details, empathetic, curious, or knowing when to stay quiet and listen.

 This second area of coaching is about expanding your range, about developing new behaviors, and developing the ability to choose the appropriate behavior for a given situation.

 Ways of thinking

 At a very early age, we form a way of looking at ourselves and the world around us.
-We generally mistake the way we understand the world for reality—for how the world really is—when, in fact, you’re understanding of the world is an interpretation of reality.
+We generally mistake the way we understand the world for reality—for how the world really is—when, in fact, your understanding of the world is an interpretation of reality.
 It is easy to see this today when our political and cultural environment is so polarized.
-Bernie Sanders and Donald Trump supporters are equally convinced of the truth of their points of view.
+People on the left and people on the right are equally convinced of the truth of their points of view.

 Mistaking our interpretation of reality for reality happens just as commonly in our day-to-day lives.